Yordan Alvarez: 2025

 Due to lingering right hand inflammation, on May 5, 2025, the Astros placed Alvarez on the 10-day injured list (IL).
 An MRI showed a small muscle strain.
 The hand was not responding properly to rest and workouts, and on May 30, another MRI revealed a small fracture in the fourth metacarpal.
 On July 1, it was announced that Alvarez had been shut down after suffering renewed soreness during his rehabilitation; he was transferred to the 60-day injured list the next day.
 Alvarez was activated from the injured list on August 26.
 In 48 appearances for Houston on the year, he batted .273/.367/.430 with six home runs and 27 RBI.
 In a game against the Texas Rangers on September 15, Alvarez suffered a 'pretty significant' ankle sprain while scoring a run.
 He was placed on the injured list on September 19, and missed the remainder of the season.

+2026

+Over 32 games to open the 2026 season, Alvarez slashed .356/.462/.737/1.360 with 12 home runs, 27 RBI, and 87 total bases and was recognized as AL Player of the Month for the third time.
+On June 12, he connected for two home runs—the second being a grand slam—and six RBI during the first inning at Kauffman Stadium, becoming the 24th major leaguer to accrue six or more RBI during one inning.
+He tied a major league record as the 66th player to hit two home runs in an inning, and third Astro to do so.
+(Note: Succeeded Lee May on April 29, 1974, and Jeff Bagwell on June 24, 1994.)
+On June 30, Alvarez tied another major league record by becoming the 11th batter to hit three grand slams during one calendar month.
+(Note: Most recently accomplished by teammate Alex Bregman in June 2023.)
+He hit one of them off starter Joe Ryan of the Minnesota Twins in the fourth inning of a 6–4 win.
+On July 4, Alvarez hit his second regular season walk-off home run, and first in exactly four seasons, leading a 10–8 comeback triumph over the Tampa Bay Rays.
+It was his fourth career game in which he had two home runs and at least six RBI, and his second such game of the season.
+(Note: Previously on August 10, 2019; September 6, 2024; and June 12, 2026.)
+Alvarez received his fourth career selection to the MLB All-Star Game and his second as the starting DH. Àlvarez recorded his first All-Star hit and scored as the American League won, 4–0.